International Agreement Procedures

 This is the step-by-step process:

-- Submit the signed request form to the Executive Director of the Office of International Programs (MB 1.210) for further processing through the Office of the Provost.
+- Submit the signed request form to the Global Relations Advisor at the Office Vice Provost for Global Initiatives (MB 1.209) for further processing through the Office of the Provost.

 - Send the completed draft agreement to the Vice Provost for International Initiatives, for processing and completion by the UTSA Office of Legal Affairs.